garzy/JuiceFX/README.md

 JuiceFX: afterburner.fx fork with Google Guice DI
 =================================================

-**note: this is a fork of the original project to add Google Guice DI** if you have better approach for this, let me know, thanks.
+**[NOTE]: this is a fork of the original project to add Google Guice DI** if you have better approach for this, let me know, thanks.

 For default, default Guice injector without modules is created, if you want setup modules you must do this at the very first start time of your application: